joostkremers/ebib/docs/ebib-manual.md

 It is also possible to mark entries.
-Marked entries stay marked when you cancel the filter, so in order to do something with all the entries matching a filter, you can mark them all in the filter view with `M`, then cancel the filter and perform an action on them.
+Marked entries stay marked when you cancel the filter, so in order to do something with all the entries matching a filter, you can mark them all in the filter view with `C-u m`, then cancel the filter and perform an action on them.

 If a database has an active filter, the save command is disabled, because it would not be clear whether you want to save the entire